appsinprogress/penmark/DevelopmentGuide.md

 ### Package for distribution

 To package the library, replace the `__JS_PACKAGE_HOST__` value in `webpack.config.js`.
+This value needs to be the future url of the package.
 Also change the mode from `development` to `production`.
-This value needs to be the future url of the package.Then, run `npm run build`.
+Then, run `npm run build`.
 Next, run `npm publish` to publish the package to npm.
 Make sure to change the README as well.
 The package can then be downloaded from jsdelivr into any HTML project.